HAMMER: Multi-Level Coordination of Reinforcement Learning Agents via Learned Messaging: Results

 \subsection{Cooperative Navigation Results}

 We investigated in detail the learning of independent learners in the cooperative navigation environment under different situations.
 Learning curves used for evaluation are plots of the average reward per local agent as a function of episodes.
-Moreover, to smooth the curves for readability, a rolling mean with a window size of 500 episodes was used for each of the cases.
+Moreover, to smooth the curves for readability, a moving average with a window size of 1500 episodes was used for each of the cases.

-First, we let the local agents learn independently, without any aid from other sources.
-The corresponding curve (red), as shown in Figure \ref{fig:cn-3}, can also act as our baseline to evaluate learning curves obtained when the learners are equipped with additional messages.
+At first, we let the local agents learn independently, without any aid from other sources.
+The corresponding curve (red), as shown in Figure \ref{fig:hammercn}, can also act as our baseline to evaluate learning curves obtained when the learners are equipped with additional messages.
 As described earlier, the experimental setup is consistent with earlier work \cite{gupta2017cooperative}.